Baby Beemer Bursts with Brawn

 I prefer the wide doors of the 2 Series, but I love the way a 1 Series drives.
 Here’s why:

-The 125i had an M Sport package, not to be confused with real M. An ex BMW designer once told me he though M badges on anything but an M cheapened the M brand, by I digress…
+The 125i had an M Sport package, not to be confused with real M. An ex BMW designer once told me he thought M badges on anything but an M cheapened the M brand, but I digress…

 The big 18” wheels have run-flat tyres.
 The exterior is festooned with m badging, but for me, the highlight is the LED headlight array.